29jm/29jm.github.io/about.md

 ### About this blog

-I'm writing this blog to record my progress, but also hoping to share some of the cool things I come across in the world of OS development.
+I'm writing this blog to document my progress and share some of the cool things I come across in the world of OS development.
 If you learn anything reading one of my posts, that'd be awesome.
 However, I'm not an expert and I will surely make mistakes, which I'll try to correct as I go - at the very least I'll highlight them.
 If you spot any, please tell me!

 ### Contact me

-I would love to get feedback, on anything!
+I'd love to get feedback, on anything!
 You'll find my email through my GitHub profile linked below.
+I'm also on Keybase if you're into that.